Nor'easter causes travel mess on roads, rails

 The Staten Island Ferry is operating on a modified schedule, and passengers should allow for extra travel time.
 NYC Ferry service may be impacted by winter storm conditions, and riders should prepare for potential weather-related delays.
 Service changes and/or suspensions will be posted on Ferry.NYC and announced via social media, app notifications, and email.

+The Port Authority Bus Terminal and George Washington Bridge Bus Station are closed and will reopen Thursday morning at 5 a.m.

-Tractor-trailers have been banned on the New York State Thruway from the Syracuse area to New York City.
+Tractor-trailers were banned on the New York State Thruway from the Syracuse area to New York City.
 Gov. Andrew Cuomo says state troopers will ticket any violators.

-The upper level of the Verrazano Bridge and the Outerbridge Crossing were closed in both directions because of falling ice.
+The Verazzano Bridge upper level remains closed in both directions due to falling ice but the Outerbridge Crossing has now opened in both directions.

+Due to high winds and road conditions motorists are asked to drive at reduced speeds of 20 mph on MTA bridges.

 Related: Emergency Resources for the Winter Storm